Room Boundary Simulator

 Wall behind the speaker has no effect on high frequencies

 Baffle width is 20 cm, baffle step compensation is enabled, front of the cabinet is one meter from the rear wall.
 With a 20 cm wide baffle, the wall behind the speaker has no effect on the frequency response above 500 Hz.
-(Placing diffusers and porous sound absorbers on the wall behind the speakers makes no sense.)
+(In a stereo system placing diffusers and porous sound absorbers on the wall behind the speakers is the least efficient way to improve room acoustics.)

 Speaker driver diameter, directivity and on-axis room response